 New Mexican legislators boasted the passage of the 2021 Civil Rights Act earlier this year.
 It was a historic legislative achievement, one that only two other states have accomplished (Colorado and Connecticut), and it certainly won them pander-points from the woke mob.

-But in reality it changed almost nothing and serves as further evidence that lawmakers rely on the public’s inability or unwillingness to read or comprehend even a simple eight page bill.
+But in reality it changed almost nothing and serves as further evidence that lawmakers rely on the public’s inability or unwillingness to read a simple eight page bill.

 HB4 did not end QI in New Mexico.